-The API available as an example (thus far) is the Google Cloud Vision API, available in the google/cloud/vision/v1/subdirectory.
+It is possible to generate libraries for most (possibly all) APIs described here.
+The API we use as an example is the Google Cloud Vision API, available in the google/cloud/vision/v1/ subdirectory.
 This will be used for the remainder of the examples on this page.